 He, Christ, was the mirror; God was the sun that shone in that mirror.
 They were thus one as to the light, but not as to essence.
 The mirror was not, and never could be, the sun itself.
 This was the lesson Christ taught.

 Jesus tried in every way to make sure that this truth would not be misunderstood.
-The people sought “to kill him, because he not only had broken the sabbath, but said also that God was his Father, making himself equal with God.”
+The people sought “to kill him, because he not only had broken the Sabbath, but said also that God was his Father, making himself equal with God.”
 Christ tried to show them their error

 and that He was but an instrument of God: that He did not in any way consider Himself the equal of God; nor had He any power that was not God-given.
 He insisted: